Qiskit/qiskit/docs/migration_guides/qi_migration.rst

 .. raw:: html

     <details>
-    <summary><a><font size="+1">Example 4: Circuit Sampling on IBM Backend with Bound and Unbound Pass Managers</font></a></summary>
+    <summary><a><font size="+1">Example 4: Circuit Sampling with Custom Bound and Unbound Pass Managers</font></a></summary>
     <br>

-(This is a dummy example, the passes chosen might not make much sense)
+The management of transpilation is quite different between the QuantumInstance and the Primitives.

+The Quantum Instance allowed you to:

+* Define bound and unbound pass managers that will be called during ``.execute()``.
+* Explicitly call its ``.transpile()`` method with a specific pass manager.

+However:

+* The Quantum Instance **did not** manage parameter bindings on parametrized quantum circuits.
+This would mean that if a ``bound_pass_manager`` was set, the circuit sent to ``QuantumInstance.execute()`` could not have any free parameters.

+On the other hand, when using the primitives:

+* You cannot explicitly access their transpilation routine.
+* The mechanism to apply custom transpilation passes to the Aer, Runtime and Backend primitives is to pre-transpile locally and set ``skip_transpilation=True`` in the corresponding primitive.
+* The only primitives that currently accept a custom **bound** transpiler pass manager are the **Backend Primitives**.
+  If a ``bound_pass_manager`` is defined, the ``skip_transpilation=True`` option will **not** skip this bound pass.

+Note that the primitives **do** handle parameter bindings, meaning that even if a ``bound_pass_manager`` is defined in a Backend Primitive, you do not have to manually assign parameters as expected in the Quantum Instance workflow.

+Let's see an example with a parametrized quantum circuit and different custom transpiler passes, ran on an ``AerSimulator``.

 **Using Quantum Instance**

 .. code-block:: python

-    from qiskit.circuit import QuantumRegister, Parameter
+    from qiskit.circuit import QuantumRegister, Parameter, QuantumCircuit
-    from qiskit.utils import QuantumInstance
     from qiskit.transpiler import PassManager, CouplingMap
     from qiskit.transpiler.passes import BasicSwap, Unroller
     from qiskit_ibm_provider import IBMProvider

+    from qiskit.utils import QuantumInstance
+    from qiskit_aer.noise import NoiseModel
+    from qiskit_aer import AerSimulator

     q = QuantumRegister(7, 'q')
     p = Parameter('p')